NuGet/Home/meta/template.md

 ## What: What does this look like in the product?

-A low-fidelity mockup or pseduocode that shows how this proposal would look.
+A low-fidelity mockup or pseudocode that shows how this proposal would look.

 ## How: How should it be implemented?